Privacy policy

 Reason: Consent/contract/legal

-Method of deletion: Archived then delete original from Gmail, Proton for Business.
+Method of deletion: Archive then delete original from Gmail, Proton for Business.
 After 8 years permanently delete from Zanda.

 Email records: